The Bees at The Trinity Centre

 Venue levy: Trinity is introducing a £1 Restoration Levy on every event ticket sold.
 This income will be used to create a dedicated fund for critical building works that will protect and maintain the Trinity Centre building and grounds.

-Entry requirements: 14+ (under 18s must be accompanied by an adult)
+Entry requirements: 14+, any under 18s accompanied by an adult

 Other psychedelic rock gigs